 Meditation creates lasting changes in our brain as a result of Neuroplasticity of the brain(the tendency of the brain to be able to change and rewired throughout our existence).

-There are countless videos and research material posted by respected journals and institutions, with scientific backing, easily accessible(like this article or this TEDx video).
+There are countless videos and research material posted by respected journals and institutions, with scientific backing, easily accessible.

 What can you expect as a beginner?